It is recommended that survivors report sexual abuse they suffered as a child - for support and possible criminal charges. Photo illustration: APTN

 Tell their story

-Sandra DeLaronde, director of the MMIWG2S Implementation Committee in Winnipeg, said it’s important to give victims a space to tell their story.
+Sandra DeLaronde, director of the Missing and Murdered Indigenous Women and Girls 2S+ Implementation Committee in Winnipeg, said it’s important to give victims a space to tell their stories.

-“It’s important victims feel heard, that they feel like they’re not alone,” DeLaronde told APTN.
-“I also think that for every story of pain there has to be a story of success and strength.”
+“It’s important victims feel heard, that they feel like they’re not alone,” she told APTN.
+“I also think that for every story of pain, there has to be a story of success and strength.”

 In a 2014 study for Statistics Canada, more Indigenous Peoples than non-Indigenous Peoples reported experiencing some form of childhood sexual contact before the age of 15.

-The study said some of that abuse may have been a direct or indirect impact of residential schools.
+The study said some of that abuse may have been a direct or indirect impact of the federal government’s Indian residential schools system, where survivors have said they were physically and sexually abused.

 Assembly of Manitoba Chiefs

-DeLaronde said she has spoken with the woman and discussed the case with Grand Chief Cathy Merrick of the Assembly of Manitoba Chiefs [AMC].
+DeLaronde said she has spoken with the woman and discussed her case with Grand Chief Cathy Merrick of the Assembly of Manitoba Chiefs [AMC].

-Victims in rural and remote areas are an underserved population with a low rate of reporting, DeLaronde added, noting they can make a third-party report at a recognized agency if they’re afraid to contact authorities.
+Victims in rural and remote areas are an underserved population with a low rate of reporting, noted DeLaronde, adding they can make a third-party report at a recognized agency if they’re afraid to contact authorities.

-Meanwhile, sharing her experience is only the beginning of her “healing journey,” said the woman.
-She feels more people will listen now that she holds a political position.
+Meanwhile, sharing her experience is only the beginning of her “healing journey,” said the woman, who feels more people will listen now that she holds a leadership position in her community.

 Within Canada’s overall population, research shows one in three girls and one in six boys experience an unwanted sexual act, with 30 to 40 per cent of victims being abused by a family member.